What I Learned From One Year of Anonymous Blogging

 To learn from them.
 To ask some questions.
 And to potentially start a future working relationship.
 (No pitch here — since I have absolutely nothing to sell.
 Just trying to expand my education.)

-So in preparing for this future excursion, I started thinking about how my introduction might go.
+So in preparation of this excursion, I started thinking about how my introduction might go.

 Networking — scary, but necessary.